IPv4 Address Classes and Classful Addressing

 The CIDR Solution

-- Flexible subnetting: Create networks of any size
+- Flexible subnetting: Create networks of any size.

-- Route aggregation: Combine multiple networks into single routing entries
+- Route aggregation: Combine multiple networks into single routing entries.

 Modern Example: Instead of using an entire Class C (

-/24= 254 hosts), a small office can use/27(30 hosts), conserving 224 addresses for other uses.
+/24= 254 hosts), a small office can use/27(30 hosts), conserving 224 addresses.

 Practical Example: Home Network Analysis